briannaswan/2022-hackathon-ArcticChallenge/README.md

 #### VR and Data Collection
 1. On the HoloLens2, install an application.
 For our purposes, we loaded Basket Bin, an application that scans your environment and implements a VR basket and paper balls, and the user has 30 seconds to shoot the paper balls into the basket.
 Ideally, the selected application will be one in which the user has to move around, exerting a small-to-moderate amount of physical activity.
 2. The user must connect to the physiological sensors, and record data while the activity is being performed.
 3. Collect all data.
-Supported filetypes for the script is .csv
+Supported filetypes for the script is CSV

 #### Data Framework / Storage
 1. Clone this repositorty, and navigate to the directory the files are stored.